The example highlights a number of important GKE concepts:

 Expose frontend on an external IP address

-ClusterIP provides a single IP address for the set of Pods the Service
+ClusterIP provides a single IP address for the set of Pods that the Service

 is pointing to.
 This IP address is accessible only within the cluster.